oracle-livelabs/oic/oic-gen3/common/configure-erpcloud-for-oic/configure-erpcloud-for-oic.md

-# Configure ERP Cloud for OCI Integration
+# Configure ERP Cloud for Oracle Integration 3

-> **Note:** This step is required **only** if your Oracle ERP environment is not yet configured to work with Oracle Integration
+> **Note:** This step is required **only** if your Oracle ERP environment is not yet configured to work with Oracle Integration 3

 ## Introduction
 In this lab you will assign a custom role to an integration service user.
-This user account will be specified when creating an Oracle ERP Cloud Adapter connection in Oracle Integration.
+This user account will be specified when creating an Oracle ERP Cloud Adapter connection in Oracle Integration 3.

 Estimated Time: 10 minutes